Rijo756/push-pop-coding-challenge/README.md

 						 Get Axios request is used.

 API:

 Added two additional packages:

 	starlette.middleware.cors :  There were problems(No Access-Control-Allow-Origin) while using axios in connecting with the API.
 So inorder to overcome this issue used this module to get the access. json :  Used to convert a string into Dictionary

+Additional functions:

-Additional functions: get_error_request() ,  get_undo_request() :post request
+	get_error_request() ,  get_undo_request() :post request
 	Two functions are added to log in the button press from the Frontend side and count the number of requests from the Frontend.
 These functions are called by axios post requests.

 The Following requirements are done:

-Implemented at the Frontend UI
+Implemented at the Frontend UI:
-Done:

 		- Nice Overview of all Error in the order `unresolved`, then `resolved` and then `backlog` errors.
 		- show index text and code of each errors.
 		- Buttons to change the error context and hover over properties for the buttons.
 		- Undo Button to undo the last done actions till the very first action.
 (All 3 Undo Buttons do the same job)
 		- Intersection of Errors is displayed in the UI with a Button.
 		- Added the notification view when a button is clicked.
 		Sceeenshots for the UI are added into the screenshots folder

-Implemented at the API
+Implemented at the API:
-Done:

 		- The intersection function to find the intersection between error classes.
 		- Added two additional API calls for logging of the Error Change Request Button and the Undo Button.
 		- Intersection function getting the current error list from the frontend and returns the intersection to the frontend.
 		Sceeenshot for the LOGGER is added into the screenshots folder